Foot, leg, and ankle swelling

 - Follow a low-salt diet, which may reduce fluid buildup and swelling.

-Wear support stockings (sold at most drug and medical supply stores).
+- Wear support stockings (sold at most drugstores and medical supply stores).

-Never stop taking any medicines you think may be causing swelling without first talking to your doctor.
+Never stop taking any medicines you think may be causing swelling without first talking to your health care provider.

 When to Contact a Medical Professional